 - Zuriel: In Hebrew this name means "my rock is God".

 - Eden: Inspired by the garden of God; also known as paradise / pleasure or delight.

-- Vashti: This is a name that sounds beautiful when spoken aloud and is most likely of Persian origin and means " beautiful woman".
+- Vashti: A name that sounds absolutely beautiful when spoken aloud and is most likely of Persian origin and means " beautiful woman".